DotModGroup/ColdWaters-DotModCampaignChecker/README.md

 6. Perform corrections on campaign based on reports.

 ### How to Contribute
 I'm always looking for contributors on this project!
-The main things I ask when contributing is that A) you document all files you commit in a style similar to the one used throughout the rest of this project (or DM me on Discord for ny little styleguide which I use for myself), and B) try to keep the code style similar to that which is presented thusfar in this project.
+The main things I ask when contributing is that A) you document all files you commit in a style similar to the one used throughout the rest of this project (or DM me on Discord for my little styleguide which I use for myself), and B) try to keep the code style similar to that which is presented thusfar in this project.
 I reserve the right to reject any PR which I feel uses a dramatically different code style.
 Always feel free to fork, of course, if you dislike how this project is written.

 ### How to Compile
 If you wish to compile this project from the raw source code, simply pip install nuitka and enter the following command: